 Private school choice programs are generally created to serve the needs of families that otherwise would not be able to afford private school tuition.
 The Milwaukee Parental Choice Program, passed in 1990, is the nation’s longest-running contemporary private school choice initiative.
-This program currently serves more than 28,000 low-income students.

 Fast Facts on the Opportunity Scholarship Program:

 Special needs school choice programs help families meet the unique educational challenges and gifts of their children who have disabilities.
 These publicly-funded programs enable students to attend the school that best addresses their particular needs while offsetting the burden of tuition for their families.
-Special needs school choice programs exist because public schools are unable to meet the individual needs of every student.